mcdemarco/the-new-kitchen-cookbook/poultry/ipChicken.md

 ## Variants

+My original spice blend was 1/2 tsp. smoked paprika, 1/4 tsp. dried thyme, 1/4 tsp. onion powder, 1/4 tsp. garlic powder, 1/4 tsp. safflower (optional), 1/4 tsp. black pepper, and 1/4 tsp. salt, but this was too mild for Peter and/or the Instant Pot approach, so I've upped it to something more like the spicy voriant of my [oven-roasted recipe](../poultry/roasted.md).

-You can replace the spices listed above with 2 tsp. (or more) of your favorite spice blend.
+You can replace either set of spices with 2 tsp. or more of your favorite spice blend.
 Add salt if the blend doesn't include it.